bisakhmondal/blog.bisakh/data/blog/gsoc-chromium-2021.md

 - The power policy tests are not stable and fail randomly.
 - It's super tedious to find the exact error from its vast log trails.
-- These policy testing requires a particular debugging device, `servo` connected to the `DUT` (Device Under Test), a Chromebook, to perform various hardware-level debugging stuff, including operating DUT charging state, power state etc. There is no documentation in autotest on the requisite setup to replicate the intended behaviour for these policy tests.
+- This policy testing requires a particular debugging device, `servo` connected to the `DUT` (Device Under Test), a Chromebook, to perform various hardware-level debugging stuff, including operating DUT charging state, power state etc. There is no documentation in autotest on the requisite setup to replicate the intended behaviour for these policy tests.
 - Also, the autotest framework is old and still uses `Python2` that has already reached the end of life officially in January 2020.

 Instead of making a complete overhaul by migrating the whole autotest to `Python3`, the ChromeOS team has decided to port the policy tests in a fast golang based automated testing framework [Tast](https://chromium.googlesource.com/chromiumos/platform/tast) gradually and decommission the autotest eventually.